 BUY NOTEBOOKS.
-I know a lot of writers love buying pretty notebooks, but than they never use them, feeling like they will ruin their prettiness but –
+I know a lot of writers love buying pretty notebooks, but then they never use them, feeling like they will ruin the prettiness but –

 I JUST LOVE USING NOTEBOOKS.
-I honestly don’t care what happens to them.
-I know I’ll end of spilling water on them and spitting food on them during the few attempts I try to eat and write at the same time.
+I honestly don’t care about what happens to them.
+I know I’ll end up spilling water on them and spitting food on them during the few times I try to eat and write at the same time.

 Buy notebooks.
 They are EVERYWHERE right now.

-If you use pencils to take notes (or you are a magical being that writes everything by hand) you’ll need erasers.
+If you use pencils to take notes, (or if you are a magical being that writes everything by hand) you’ll need erasers.

-Go buy yourself some of those weird, cute, cactus and llama erasers that are everywhere.
+Go buy yourself some of those weird, cute, cactus and llama erasers that are everywhere right now.

-The last things you want to run out of are pens.
+The last thing you want is to run out of pens.

-If you aren’t in school (or if you are but love learning because who doesn’t?) enroll in some writing classes.
-I did one of Gotham Writers’ class last year (or the year before?) and it was FANTASTIC.
+If you aren’t in school (or if you are but love learning, because who doesn’t?) enroll in some writing classes.
+I did one of Gotham Writers classes last year (or the year before?), and it was FANTASTIC.
 There are a lot of resources out there.